DCotterill/halixia-hugo/content/ma/half-marathon-2110.md

 layout: static
 ---

-Learn about what it takes to do a half marathon
+Learn about what it takes to do a half marathon.

 Read about the commitment needed to start training for a half marathon to improve endurance, set and achieve fitness goals, and enhance personal achievement.